 Install Proper Software

 Most of today’s games require some additional software to work properly.
 In most cases, these programs are DirectX and Java.
 So, make sure you install all the required software and then try to play the game again.
 If you’re not sure which programs you need to install in order to play your desired game, try to google a little bit, or read the game’s documentation.

 Run SFC and CHKDSK

-Again sometimes corrupted system files cause system crash, Game fails to start or stuck at startup and restart windows.
-Same with Disk errors Game stuck while playing, windows restart and fails to start with error like no disk drive, select proper boot device etc.
+Again sometimes corrupted system files cause a system crash, and the game fails to start or is stuck at startup and restart windows.
+Same with Disk errors Game stuck while playing, windows restart and fails to start with errors like no disk drive, select proper boot device etc.

 Install the games in Compatibility Mode

 If you notice any specific game causing windows 10 freezes, follow the steps below to install the game in compatibility mode.

 - Download the game and save on the desktop.